 The Science – “Legit?”

 There is some clinical research that has been done with forskolin.
 However, these studies have shown that it may help with heart conditions and asthma.
 On the other hand, there is no science linking this plant ingredient to fat loss or weight reduction.
 Here at DietSpotlight, we prefer to see documentation that associates the product with weight-loss or we cannot get behind the supplement.

 The Bottom Line – Does Forskolin Work?

 Should we rev up the engines to buy this one?
-We are glad to see that forskolin may help with heart problems and asthma, but it’s clear that this plant extract has not been proven to aid with fat loss.
-Even though these supplements are very easy to come by online, we do not feel comfortable recommending forskolin if you are serious about real weight-loss.
-There are certainly more promising products to consider.
+We are glad to see that forskolin may help with heart problems and asthma and that it’s not associated with negative side effects.
+Even though these supplements are very easy to come by online, the fact that this one doesn’t necessarily promote weight-loss is a concern we can’t overlook.

 Those who need to see faster results and slim down now, we advise you to choose a diet supplement that uses clinically proven ingredients and is backed by plenty of positive user reviews.